troygilman/gong-wiki/content/getting-started/tutorial.md

 }
 ```

-Next, we need to implement the `Action` interface on our SimpleComponent.
-Our action will simply print "Hello Universe" to the servers console.
-Note that we are using templ's `{{ }}` syntax to define raw golang code that will be executed when rendering the component.
+Next, implement the `Action` interface on your SimpleComponent:

 ```go
 templ (component SimpleComponent) Action() {